updated on 13 March 2023

 Legal work experience

-Meanwhile, aspiring barristers should pursue mini-pupillage opportunities, which are the only way to experience what life as a barrister is really like, while also being a great way to make valuable contacts.
+Meanwhile, aspiring barristers should pursue mini-pupillage opportunities.
+These allow you to experience what life as a barrister is really like, while also being a great way to make valuable contacts.

 It’s also recommended to seek work experience at smaller, high-street firms that welcome students on a more ad hoc basis.
 You can write to firms in your area or give them a call.